 Pondy Assembly adopts resolution against CAA, NPR and NRC

+The Congress-ruled Puducherry on Wednesday adopted an Assembly resolution against the controversial amended Citizenship Act, becoming the first union territory in the country to say no to the law.
+Earlier, states including Kerala and West Bengal, whose Chief Ministers Pinarayi Vijayan and Mamata Banerjee, respectively, are at the forefront of anti-CAA movements, had adopted Assembly resolutions against the Act.

-The Puducherry Assembly on Wednesday adopted a resolution tabled by Chief Minister V Narayanasamy registering strong protest against the controversial Citizenship Amendment Act, the National Register of Citizens and National Population Register.
-All the members belonging to the opposition AINRC and AIADMK boycotted the session while the three nominated legislators belonging to the BJP staged a walkout after registering their objection to the tabling of the resolution when the House commenced its special session.
+Amidst an opposition boycott, the one-day special session of the territorial Assembly adopted the resolution tabled by Chief Minister V Narayanasamy.
+It also registered strong protest against the National Register of Citizens and National Population Register.

-The House had a one-day special session.
-As soon as the Chief Minister started reading out the contents of the resolution the three BJP members V Saminathan, K G Shankar and S Selvaganapthy rose in revolt and objected to moving of the resolution.
+Members of the opposition AINRC and AIADMK boycotted the session while the three nominated BJP legislators staged a walk out after registering their objection to the tabling of the resolution.
+As soon as Narayansamy started reading out the contents of the resolution, BJP members V Saminathan, K G Shankar and S Selvaganapthy were up on their feet and objected to the moving of the resolution.

 They were heard saying the resolution was a "murder of democracy" and "violation of constitutional provisions."
-The members trooped out of the House and did not turn up for the remaining part of the meeting.
+They later trooped out of the House and did not return for the rest of the session.
 The resolution urged the Centre to withdraw the CAA as it was "totally opposed to the principles of secularism."
-The resolution was passed after the airing of views by the Chief Minister, his cabinet colleagues, and legislators belonging to the Congress and its ally the DMK.
+It was passed after the Chief Minister, his cabinet colleagues and legislators belonging to the Congress and its ally the DMK spoke on the resolution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)